node-modli/modli/README.md

 The `validate` method in the above returns errors to the `validationErrors` constant.
 If no validation errors are present it simply returns `null`.

+## Docs

+To view documentation on the code run `make doc` and access the ESDoc output by opening `/docs/index.html` in a web browser.

 ## Makefile and Scripts